Kairzhan/DUGKS-GPU/README.md

 ```
 where it is assumed that computer has two GPUs and code will automatically use both GPUs through MPI parallelization.

-To run the code on GPU clusters please refer to local GPU job submissino policy.
-Example jobfile used on [Qiming](https://newshub.sustech.edu.cn/en/html/202007/26934.html) supercomputer looks like following:
+To run the code on GPU clusters please refer to the local GPU job submission policy.
+Shown below is an example jobfile used on the [Qiming](https://newshub.sustech.edu.cn/en/html/202007/26934.html) supercomputer:

 ```
 #!/bin/bash